Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 It depends on your plan and the season.
 The one-time Black Widow Annihilation service clears the widows, webs, and egg sacs you have today but includes no return visits.
 On a recurring plan, re-service is guaranteed whenever our tech confirms it is warranted.
 Black widows rebuild from two directions: eggs that hatch from a missed sac and new spiders following insect prey into the same pockets.
 That is why we strip every web during treatment: a new web in a treated corner means live activity, plain and simple.
 A quarterly plan keeps the Scorched Earth Barrier active through the July-to-October peak and puts a flashlight on those corners every visit, which is what keeps them empty.

-What’s bugging you?
-Our team has cleared black widows from garages, meter boxes, and play areas across McKinney, Plano, Frisco, and Allen since 2014.
+What's bugging you?
+Our team has cleared black widows across McKinney, Plano, Frisco, and Allen since 2014.
 260+ five-star reviews.
 Best Pest Control McKinney 2025 and 2026.
 Same-day service when you call before noon.
 Texas TPCL #0937184.
 Open Mon-Fri 8am-5:30pm.